px2code/posize/README.md

 ## Syntax

 The syntax of `x` and `y` is the same to CSS grid.
-- `px` means pixel which is fixed value
+- `?px` means pixel which is fixed value
-- `fr` means "fraction" which means proportional.
+- `?fr` means "fraction" which means proportional to the sibling.
+- `?%` means "perentage" which means proportional to the parent.
+- `max-content` means largest maximal content contribution.
+- `minmax(?px, ?fr)` means a size range greater than or equal to min and less than or equal to max.
+- `minmax(?px, max-content)` means a size range greater than or equal to min and less than or equal to max-content.

 ## Implementation